msu-cmse-courses/mth314-s20-student/Announcements.md

 **_NOTE_**: A backup copy of this email is also provided as a reference on the course website in the [Announcements page](https://msu-cmse-courses.github.io/mth314-s21-student/Announcements).

     [NbConvertApp] WARNING | Config option `kernel_spec_manager_class` not recognized by `NbConvertApp`.

-    mv: cannot move 'Announcements.md' to './cmse401-S21-student/': Not a directory

 -----